HirunaPro/HPro-Church-Presenter/README.md

 {
   "title": "Joyful, Joyful We Adore Thee",
   "phrases": [
+    [
       "Joyful, joyful we adore Thee",
       "God of glory, Lord of love",
       "Hearts unfold like flowers before Thee",
       "Opening to the sun above"
+    ],
+    [
+      "All Thy works with joy surround Thee",
+      "Earth and heaven reflect Thy rays",
+      "Stars and angels sing around Thee",
+      "Center of unbroken praise"
+    ]
   ]
 }
 ```